Pottery: Europe

 Europe's oldest pottery, dating from circa 6700 BC, was found on the banks of the Samara River in the middle Volga region of Russia.
 These sites are known as the Yelshanka culture.

 The early inhabitants of Europe developed pottery in the Linear Pottery culture slightly later than the Near East, circa 5500–4500 BC.
-In the ancient Western Mediterranean elaborately painted earthenware reached very high levels of artistic achievement in the Greek world; there are large numbers of survivals from tombs.
+In the ancient Western Mediterranean, elaborately painted earthenware reached very high levels of artistic achievement in the Greek world; numerous survivals from tombs remain.
 Minoan pottery was characterized by complex painted decoration with natural themes.
-The classical Greek culture began to emerge around 1000 BC featuring a variety of well crafted pottery which now included the human form as a decorating motif.
+Classical Greek culture began to emerge around 1000 BC, featuring a variety of well-crafted pottery that now included the human form as a decorative motif.
 The pottery wheel was now in regular use.
 Although glazing was known to these potters, it was not widely used.
 Instead, a more porous clay slip was used for decoration.
 A wide range of shapes for different uses developed early and remained essentially unchanged during Greek history.

 Fine Etruscan pottery was heavily influenced by Greek pottery and often imported Greek potters and painters.
-Ancient Roman pottery made much less use of painting, but used moulded decoration, allowing industrialized production on a huge scale.
+Ancient Roman pottery made much less use of painting but relied on moulded decoration, enabling industrial-scale production.
 Much of the so-called red Samian ware of the Early Roman Empire was produced in modern Germany and France, where entrepreneurs established large potteries.
 Excavations at Augusta Raurica, near Basel, Switzerland, have revealed a pottery production site in use from the 1st to the 4th century AD.